csvt32745/nsdhw_20sp/proposal/csvt32745/proposal.rst

     | Also, I will construct the workflow with my C++ plugins in high level scipts, which can be easily used in Godot editor,
      and programmers are able to call the C++ plugins and write their own scipts.

+Testing
+    | For continuous testing, I introduce the following 2 method to help with it.

+    1.  | Input Sequence Recording:
+        | We may want to use the consistent sequence to compare the difference of methods.
+            Hence the consistent sequence of input and physic status like velocities needs to be  recorded.
+    2.  | Substitutable Cost function and Update:
+        | Due to the time consuming of complilation, I want to make the Update and Cost function customizable in the Godot scipt,
+            and this will speed up the development.
+        | Additionally, users are able to script their own method too.

 Schedule
 ========